TorkelV/officeprops/README.md

 ## Usage:

-Relies on [JSZip](https://stuk.github.io/jszip/), which has to be included before officeprops.js.

 The package adds a global "OFFICEPROPS" variable.

 All functions take a [File](https://developer.mozilla.org/en-US/docs/Web/API/File) as parameter, or a [Buffer](https://nodejs.org/api/buffer.html#buffer_class_buffer) in Node.